 | Non-Resident Aliens | 0 |

-In the 2021-2022 academic year, 4 students earned a master's degree in foreign languages & linguistics from Temple.
-About 75% of these graduates were women and the other 25% were men.
+All of the 4 students who graduated with a master’s degree in foreign languages & linguistics from Temple were women.

 The following table and chart show the ethnic background for students who recently graduated from Temple University with a master’s in foreign languages & linguistics.